Kimoy777/adamcaudill.github.io/source/rtsbot/index.markdown

 ## So are you hacking me?!

 Not at all.
 The goal is to get a better understanding of a potential security risk, not to exploit it.
-Any data released from this research will be anonymized.
+Any data released publicly from this research will be anonymized.

 ## Should I be worried?

 If you aren't sure, you should look at your robots.txt file to ensure that there is no information that could aid an attacker.
 Remember - any information that you expose about your systems or how they work could make it easier for an attacker to determine a vector of attack.

+## Notes

+The list of domains I am pulling from is based on the zone files made available from [premiumdrops.com](http://premiumdrops.com/zones.html), and were current as of 4/14/2012.
+The list includes the following TLDs:

+* .com
+* .net
+* .org
+* .info
+* .us
+* .biz

+There are over 138,000,000 domains on this list (being worked in batches of 100,000); I may not complete the entire list due to time constraints.
+I will dedicate what resources I can over the next month or so capturing data, my goal is to get at least 50% of the list completed before starting the data-mining process.